midumass/My_Weight_Loss/README.md

 * Rolling weekly average
 * Day of the week
 * Day of the week as numeric factor
-* Volume of water consumed
+* Volume of water consumed [1]

+[1 - Water Consumed]
-** 1 - Less than Half Gallon
+* 1 - Less than Half Gallon
-** 2 - Less than Gallon, more than Half Gallon
+* 2 - Less than Gallon, more than Half Gallon
-** 3 - Around a Gallon
+* 3 - Around a Gallon
-** 4 - More than a Gallon, less than One and One Half Gallons ** 5 More than One and One Half Gallons
+* 4 - More than a Gallon, less than One and One Half Gallons
+* 5 More than One and One Half Gallons

 ## History, for those who care